The Enviroschools Programme is a long-term, whole-school programme, where schools create their own unique pathway to sustainability.

 2023 Calendar of Events (Terms 1-2) [PDF, 3.5 MB]

 The kaupapa of Enviroschools is about the well-being of the whole school, community and ecosystem.
 The aim is to foster a generation of young people who instinctively think and act sustainably.

 Students and schools work towards creating sustainable communities by:

 - Being role models for sustainable practices.

 - Enabling students to be teachers among their families and peers.

 - Creating future leaders who can make informed decisions and take action.

-This Council’s Enviroschools Regional Coordination role is supported by facilitators who are funded by Stratford District Council, New Plymouth District Council, South Taranaki District Council, Kindergarten Taranaki and International Volunteer HQ.
+This Council’s Enviroschools Regional Coordination role is supported by facilitators who are funded by Stratford District Council, New Plymouth District Council, South Taranaki District Council, Taranaki Regional Council, TSB Community Trust and Kindergarten Taranaki.

 See the latest Enviroschools Taranaki newsletters.